-For some people in some settings, less frequent PrEP regimens with therapeutic doses associated with sexual activity are feasible, with a large number of sexual acts protected by PrEP, suggest some of the studies that were presented on Monday for the 8 International AIDS Society Conference in Vancouver.
+For some people in some settings, less frequent PrEP with therapeutic doses associated with sexual activity are feasible, with a large number of sexual acts protected by PrEP, suggest some of the studies that were presented on Monday for the 8th International AIDS Society Conference in Vancouver.

 This can give people, who want to use PrEP, and their doctors, some additional options, allowing people to find a PrEP pattern that suits them best.
 But studies have also found that more and more people can join daily PrEP than non-daily regimens.
 In addition, the actual effectiveness of "random" schemes remains uncertain.

-The studies presented today were in part inspired by the French study known as IPERGAY, which is, so far, the only study that demonstrates that a random Prep schedule, with pre and post dose doses, can be effective.
+The studies presented today were in part inspired by the French study known as IPERGAY, which is, so far, the only study that shows that a random Prep schedule with pre- and post-dose doses can be effective.
 (It was 86% lower the incidence of infections).
 However, IPERGAY was conducted in a population of homosexual men who tended to have sex very often.
 To avoid transmission during anal sex, four doses per week appear to be almost equivalent to seven doses.
-However, it is possible that people who deal less frequently - and therefore take pills less frequently - will have lower levels of the drug in the body, which can result in ARV concentrations that are not efficient protectors.
+However, it is possible that people who have less frequent sex - and therefore take pills less frequently - will have lower levels of the drug in their body, which may result in inefficient ARV concentrations.

 Presented in Vancouver on Monday afternoon, HPTN 067 / ADAPT is a group of three randomized trials evaluating the feasibility and acceptability of different PrEP schemes with three distinct populations in Bangkok, Harlem, New York, and Cape Town.
 The studies provided insights into usage and adherence patterns, but were not designed to answer questions about their efficacy.
 Major, phase-specific, specific trials would be needed to arrive at a definitive conclusion on the subject.

-The researchers found that in a group of well-educated, well-motivated Thai gay men, each of the three PrEP regimens tested were considered viable and acceptable and would probably protect against the vast majority of HIV virus exposures.
-Random schemes require much less tablets.
+The researchers found that in a group of well-educated, well-motivated Thai gay men, each of the three tested PrEP regimens was considered viable and acceptable and would likely protect against the vast majority of exposures to the virus.
+HIV.
+Random schemes require much fewer pills.